 I was really looking forward to staying at Tsala Treetop Lodge on the Garden Route during our South African trip.
 The description seemed heavenly and a private little family treehouse seemed like such good fun.
+It would be the opposite of the rambling country farmhouse which was our previous stay.
 Although very nice indeed, I had a very different experience than I expected.
 As luck would have it, there was torrential rain during our stay.

 We were glad though we were at Tsala during this rainy period because it was so super comfortable.
 The treehouse had two bedrooms with ensuite bathrooms, an open plan living area with a kitchenette and a small terrace and an enclosed yard with a private plunge pool.

 My husband and I got a fire blazing and curled up with a good book and a bottle of wine in front of the superb view.

 We really felt like we were in our own private nest in the trees even with the kids in the adjoining room.

 The children had their own separate bedroom, bathroom and television.
 To their delight, the television had Nick Junior.
 They had been going through a serious period of Spongebob Squarepants deprivation during the trip.
 The rain was in some ways exactly what we needed – enforced relaxation during a vacation.
 There was so much to do and see in South Africa we were definitely feeling a little run ragged.

 Did you notice that the headboard is an antique door?
 It was very cool.
 We had a good laugh at the door knocker which was still attached to the door.
 We wouldn’t have been surprised to find our daughter had tied up her brother so that she could have uncontested use of the remote control.

 There were thoughtful little touches everywhere.
 For example, the bathtub had bath salts laid out just inviting you for a warm soak.